Skip to main content Skip to navigation Skip to search Skip to footer

 Unlike other post-secondary students, an apprentice can collect employment insurance (EI) while attending technical training.

 You can apply for EI online no more than seven days before your last day of work.
-You will need an employment insurance reference code to access the apprentice application form—you will find this code on your registration confirmation letter.
+You will need an employment insurance reference code to access the apprentice application form.
+You will find this code on your registration confirmation letter.

 Be aware that you may not receive EI payments for up to four to six weeks after you start classes.
 Plan to have alternative financial arrangements in place during this time.